vscode-reborn-ai/vscode-reborn-ai/README.md

 ### What does that mean for this fork?

-I'll be continuing work on this extension, I have some ideas for features that focus on automation.
-This means there's fairly major changes on the horizon in the name of a better dev experience.
+I will be continuing work on this extension, I have some ideas for features that focus on automation.
+Please understand that this means there are fairly major changes on the horizon in the name of a better dev experience.
 I suggest building from [gencay/vscode-gencay](https://github.com/gencay/vscode-chatgpt) source if you do not want an extension that may occasionally break as it evolves.

 ### FOSS

 As a FOSS advocate, I feel compelled to note that Genie AI is not open-source and it sounds (to me at least) like it may at some point have paid features.
-I don't have a personal issue with that, it may allow Genie AI to become far more powerful and useful to users.
-But, you can expect "Reborn" to stay FOSS for as long as I am maintainer, and if you're a fan of open-source - feedback, issues, and PRs are welcome.
+I don't have a personal issue with that, it will allow the Genie AI team to spend more time improving their extension.
+But, you can expect "Reborn" to stay FOSS, and if you're a fan of open-source - feedback, issues, and PRs are welcome.

 ### GPT-4

-**Note:** You must have access to GPT-4 via API key to use GPT-4.
-You would've signed up on the GPT-4 waitlist and received an email that you now have GPT-4 API access.
-This is **not** the same as having access to GPT-4 at chat.openai.com, that is not considered "API access".
+**Required** - You must have access to GPT-4 via API.
+OpenAI's waitlist for GPT-4 API access is here: https://openai.com/waitlist/gpt-4-api

-To use GPT-4 use an API key that has access to GPT-4, if you're part of an organization that has access to GPT-4, set the organization ID in the settings.
-Note that GPT-4 is noticeably slower than GPT-3.5-turbo.
-Change the `chatgpt.gpt3.model` setting to `gpt-4` to use GPT-4, or set it to `gpt-3.5-turbo` to use GPT-3.5-turbo.
-You don't have to "Start new chat" to use a different model, the next message you send will use the new model.

-This extension has an option for `gpt-4-32k`, but at this moment users that have access to `gpt-4` don't seem to have access to `gpt-4-32k` yet.
-It's still an option to allow users to use the 32k version the moment it's made available by OpenAI.
+If you're part of an organization account that has GPT-4 access, be sure to set the `Organization ID`.
+(This will also charge the organization account).
+If you're wondering about the 32,000 token version of GPT-4, OpenAI hasn't made that model available yet.

 ## Installation